 Perhaps the most revolutionary change of all occurred when Hamilton established a sister institution, Kirkland College, in 1968.
 The faculty of this new college thought seriously about what liberal arts education should be like for women and developed a curriculum that fostered independence, creativity and self-reliance.
 As an experimental institution, Kirkland offered programs that supplemented and enhanced the traditional liberal arts curriculum.
 Students on College Hill enrolled at either Hamilton or Kirkland, but selected courses from both institutions and shared facilities, such as the new Burke Library.
 The two colleges merged in 1978.
 Today Kirkland’s legacy includes an extraordinary faculty and facilities in performing and studio arts, and a strong commitment to experimental education and to interdisciplinary perspectives.

 In recent years, the curriculum has been further expanded to incorporate interdisciplinary concentrations and programs such as Africana, American, Asian, Latin American, environmental and women’s studies as well as digital art, computer science and public policy.
 An emphasis on writing and speaking — long-standing Hamilton traditions —remains at the heart of the curriculum along with capstone experiences such as the Senior Program that allow students to integrate and demonstrate what they learn.
-The physical plant has been continuously renovated and expanded, providing students with access to exceptionally modern facilities and equipment for both academic and extracurricular pursuits.
-Among the more recent developments are the state-of-the-art Science Center, the largest construction project in the College's history (2005); the Charlean and Wayland Blood Fitness and Dance Center (2006); major expansion and renovation of the Kirner-Johnson Building (2009); the Sadove Student Center at Emerson Hall (2010); the Ruth and Elmer Wellin Museum of Art (2012); and the Kevin and Karen Kennedy Center for Theatre and the Studio Arts (2014); and the Joel and Elizabeth Johnson Center for Health and Wellness (2018).
+Facilities Management has been continuously renovated and expanded, providing students with access to exceptionally modern facilities and equipment for both academic and extracurricular pursuits.
+Among the more recent developments are the state-of-the-art Science Center, the largest construction project in the College’s history (2005); the Charlean and Wayland Blood Fitness and Dance Center (2006); major expansion and renovation of the Kirner-Johnson Building (2009); the Sadove Student Center at Emerson Hall (2010); the Ruth and Elmer Wellin Museum of Art (2012); and the Kevin and Karen Kennedy Center for Theatre and the Studio Arts (2014); and the Joel and Elizabeth Johnson Center for Health and Wellness (2018).